Aider-AI/aider/docs/install.md

 ## You are done!

+See the [usage instructions](/#usage) to start coding with aider.

-The rest of these install steps are completely options.
+The rest of the install steps are completely optional.

 ## Install universal ctags (optional)